efeng28/efeng28.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-excerpt: "Learn all about me!"
+excerpt: "Learn all about me!

-classes: wide
+"
 header:
   overlay_image: /assets/images/family.jpg
   overlay_filter: 0.1